Amplify – Triathlon performance

 - Select 3 daily exercises from the resource library based on your assessment outcomes, that will assist your individual movement needs and enhance your performance outcomes.

-Every 4 weeks we set up an online private training catch up to follow your progress, keep you motivated, and keep a check on your technique.
+We set up an online private training catch up once a month to follow your progress, keep you motivated, and keep a check on your technique.
 All this is included in the price!

 YOU WILL NEED